Zhaoqing New District Sports Center Stadium

 The Zhaoqing New District Sports Center Stadium is a multi-purpose sports complex in Zhaoqing New District, Guangdong Province.
-Completed in 2018 as the main venue for the Guangdong Provincial Games, it features a 20,000-seat football stadium, an 8,000-seat indoor gymnasium, and a 244,399 m² football park with training facilities.
+Completed in 2018 as the main venue for the Guangdong Provincial Games, it features a 20,000-seat football stadium, an 8,000-seat indoor gymnasium, and a 244,399 m^{2} football park with training facilities.
 The complex was designed by the Guangdong Provincial Architectural Design Institute with a total investment of ¥1.2 billion, incorporating green building technologies and traditional Lingnan cultural elements.

 Design and architecture

 The stadium's design draws from Zhaoqing's heritage as the "City of Inkstones," featuring a roof structure resembling an inkstone's flowing contours.
 The lighting system uses over 4,000 LED lights to create an "ink-painting-style starry sky" effect.

 Major events

 Hosted opening/closing ceremonies and football matches of 2018 Guangdong Provincial Games.
 Attracted 300+ athletes, broadcast nationally for the 2018 National Gymnastics Championships. and it hosted the 2023 Guangdong University Gas Volleyball Championship, Featured 23 teams from across the province.